 The Heart Center

 When you choose the Heart Center at Primary Children’s Hospital, you are choosing one of the best pediatric heart centers in the nation - a center that combines clinical excellence, cutting-edge innovation and compassionate care.
-We have a 16-bed cardiac intensive care unit located near two cardiac operating rooms, ensuring a smooth transfer of patients from surgery to intensive care.
-In addition to seeing patients at Primary Children's, we have 10 outreach clinics throughout the states of Utah, Idaho, Wyoming and Alaska.
+Our formalized 31-patient Cardiac Intensive Care Unit (CICU) and Cardiac Care Unit (CCU) located near two cardiac operating rooms ensures smooth transfers of patients from surgery to intensive care and step-down care.
+In addition to seeing patients in Salt Lake City, we have 10 outreach clinics throughout the states of Utah, Idaho, and Alaska.

 What Sets Us Apart